haradAnkita/ankitaharad/README.md

 ## ⚡ Domains
 - DevOps
 - Automation
+- Data warehouse
 - Offline batch payment processing
-- Data warehouse
-- Stored Procedures

 ## ⚡ What Drives Me
 - 🎉 My passion lies in implementing best practices and tools that bridge the gap between development and operations